Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 Why not spend a few minutes now to better understand how much you need to save for retirement?

-A simple rule of thumb provided by most experts is to save 10 to 15% of your pretax income for retirement.
+A simple rule of thumb provided by most experts is to save 15% of your pretax income for retirement.

-For example, saving 10% of your income in your 401K and having an employer that matches half that would hit the target.
+For example, saving 10% of your income in your 401K, and having an employer match half that, would hit the target.

 We independently crunched the numbers and agree with this, but the uncertainty in future investment